In 2017 Cambridge launched an exciting new undergraduate degree programme in single honours Archaeology.

 Those who are invited to attend for interview will have three interviews at St John's.
-Your first two interviews will be with Fellows in Archaeology and the third interview will be with the Tutor for Archaeology.
+Two of these are subject interviews will the Fellows in Archaeology, and the third interview will be with the Tutor for Archaeology.
 Applicants are not expected to have any standard background in Archaeology, as the field is highly varied, there are many relevant backgrounds and the subject is often not taught in schools; however, they should be prepared to discuss their academic interests and potential study plans.

 All applicants will take a written assessment in College, based on the reading of material that we will supply.
 This hour-long assessment is designed to assess the ability to interpret texts and to write, and no special preparation or prior knowledge is required at any stage of the application process.
 More information can be found on the University’s webpage for Admissions Assessments.